Icabod66/SuiteUTF/docs/README.md

       perform UTF encoding or decoding.

   - utf/
+    - choosing_a_utf_library.md
+      Guidance for selecting an appropriate UTF or Unicode library based on encoding, diagnostics, and policy requirements.

+    - when_to_use_libutf.md
+      Situations where LibUTF is a good fit, and cases where other UTF libraries may be more appropriate.

     - std_overview.md
       Strict, standards-compliant UTF handling.
 This is the recommended entry point for most users working with encoded text.